Kaʻiulani: Return to Hawaii, 1897

 In the United States Senate, McKinley's annexation treaty failed to pass after months without a vote.
 However, following the outbreak of the Spanish–American War, Hawaii was annexed in any event via the Newlands Resolution, a joint resolution of Congress, on July 4, 1898.
-With the impending annexation of Hawaii only weeks away and Liliʻuokalani still in Washington, DC, Hawaii wanted to show its support of US troops heading to the Pacific theater of the war.
+With the impending annexation of Hawaii only weeks away and Liliʻuokalani still in Washington, D.C., Hawaii wanted to show its support of U.S. troops heading to the Pacific theater of the war.
 If nothing else, the harbor traffic meant income for the local businesses.
 Cleghorn and Kaʻiulani issued an open invitation for visiting American troops to stay at ʻĀinahau, although it was more likely solely her father's idea.
 She wrote to Liliʻuokalani, "I am sure you would be disgusted if you could see the way the town is decorated for the American troops.
 Honolulu is making a fool of itself and I only hope we won't be ridiculed."

 The annexation ceremony was held on August 12, 1898, at the former ʻIolani Palace, now being used as the executive building of the government.
 President Dole handed over "the sovereignty and public property of the Hawaiian Islands" to United States minister Harold M. Sewall.
 The flag of the Republic of Hawaii was lowered, and the flag of the United States was raised in its place.
 "When the news of Annexation came it was bitterer than death to me," Kaʻiulani told the San Francisco Chronicle.
 "It was bad enough to lose the throne, but infinitely worse to have the flag go down ...".
 Liliʻuokalani with Kaʻiulani, their family members and retainers boycotted the event and shuttered themselves away at Washington Place in mourning.
 Many Native Hawaiians and royalists followed suit and refused to attend the ceremony.
 The Republican government attempted to invite her to the Annexation Ball, and she responded by saying, "Why don't you ask me if I am going to pull down Hawaii's flag for them?"